Charging Sessions

 tags: string[];

-// Only defined if includeIntervals=true.
+// Only defined if includeIntervals=true and charging session is ended.
 Session statistics, grouped into 15-minute intervals.

 intervals: {